leoraclet/nixos-config/README.md

 - JaKooLit - [NixOS-Hyprland](https://github.com/JaKooLit/NixOS-Hyprland)
 - ryan4in - [nix-config](https://github.com/ryan4yin/nix-config)
 - end-4 - [dots-hyprland](https://github.com/end-4/dots-hyprland)

-*and probably many others*
+- *and probably many others*

 **THANKS to all of them for there incredible configurations I took pleasure to admire, read and understand**

 ## 📖 About

-This repository houses my NixOS 🐧 Linux ❄️ flake configuration
+This repository houses my NixOS 🐧 Linux ❄️ flake configuration, using Hyprland and full-disk encryption with LUKS.

 > [!NOTE]
 >